What is the Turtle & Marine Environmental Conservation & Education in Ecuador project all about?

 Between June and September each year, whales come to visit the Ecuatorian coasts, so you´ll be able to watch them jump and dance, from October to February, turtle´s nesting season is here, and you will work at the nest monitoring and relocation.

 Involvement of local communities is essential for sustainable conservation efforts and educating them in the results of scientific investigation is important.
 The project has developed an excellent Environmental Education Program that involves local school children in activities such as beach cleaning, small garden construction and the production of informative conservation murals.

 This environmental conservation project relies on volunteer help to gather significant and consistent data, and maintain a protective presence in the turtle nesting area.
-Data gathered here contributes to important studies regarding policy development for the Ecuadorian environmental agencies, while on a more local level developing environmental awareness in the children of the town.
-You will benefit from acquiring new skills in conservation and applying these in a Spanish context, which is just the type of work experience that your future employers may be looking for.
+Data gathered here contributes to important studies regarding policy development for the Ecuadorian environmental agencies.
+You will benefit from acquiring new skills and applying these in an international context, which is just the type of work experience that your future employers may be looking for.

 Volunteers work in 3 main areas.

 - data collection & technical sampling – such as recording size and stats of turtles (live) and sharks (captured by fishermen at the local markets)

 - turtle tagging